shenweichen/DeepCTR/docs/source/Features.md

 - embeddings_initializer : initializer for the `embeddings` matrix.
 - embedding_name : default `None`.
 If None, the embedding_name will be same as `name`.
 - group_name : feature group of this feature.
+- trainable: default `True`.Whether or not the embedding is trainable.

 ### DenseFeat
 ``DenseFeat`` is a namedtuple with signature ``DenseFeat(name, dimension, dtype)``